nyrahul/linux-kernel-configs/README.md

 ```
 wget -q -O- https://lkc.rjed.in/ | bash -s
 ```
+This will create a folder with the name of the distro.

-1. Copy the folder to your github fork
+1. Copy the folder to your `linux-kernel-configs` git repo.
-2. Run `make`
+2. Run `make`.
+This will update the `README.md` file with the distro you added.
 3. Raise a PR

 </details>